syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Toolbar.md

 ![](Toolbar_images/Toolbar_img1.png)

-I> `AllowAdding`, `AllowEditing` and `AllowDeleting` need to be enabled for add, delete, edit, save & cancel in `ToolbarItems`. `AllowSearching` to be enabled while adding Search in toolbar to perform search action.
+I> The `AllowAdding`, `AllowEditing` and `AllowDeleting` need to be enabled for add, delete, edit and save & cancel in the `ToolbarItems`.
+The `AllowSearching` to be enabled while adding Search in toolbar to perform search action.

-## Custom Toolbar items
+## Custom toolbar items

 Custom toolbar is used to create your own toolbar items in toolbar.
-It can add by defining `CustomToolbarItems` in `ToolbarSettings`.
-Actions for this customized toolbar is defined in `ToolbarClick` event.
+It can be added by defining `CustomToolbarItems` in the `ToolbarSettings`.
+Actions for this customized toolbar is defined in the `ToolbarClick` event.

 {% tabs %}
 {% highlight C# %}